czzarr/czzarr.github.com/source/_posts/2012-05-29-facebook-ipo.markdown

 According to Wall Street and the press, Facebook's IPO is a flop and Facebook itself is not so hot anymore.
-The current price of a share about 20% lower than the introduction price.
+The current price of a share about 25% lower than the introduction price.
-Many retails investors and intermediaries lost a lot of money.
+Many retail investors and intermediaries lost a lot of money.
 Nonetheless, I don't think the situation is so bad.